 In the beginning of 2010, he began producing an entirely different kind of music under the name of Sasha Darko.
-Most of the first mini-albums were ambient techno experiments released with the help of Sirona Records.
+Most of the first mini-albums were ambient techno experiments released with the help of Sirona Records (“Awaken In The Woods” series, “Depth of Field”).
 Then “Entering The Channel X“, a poetic cyberpunk minimal / musique concrete mini-album released the same year.
 In 2013, a full-length ambient album “Underwater” came to light and a split cassette with Hiroshi Hasegawa was released by the US label Black Horizons.

 Continued as a videogame developer, he developed and released a horror videogame Sacred Line, which came out in February 2013 for PC, Mac and Linux platforms.
 The biggest European computer magazine Computer Bild put it 4th place on the list of “30 Best Free PC Horror Games” and picked it up for distribution on their website and free DVD which comes with the magazine.
 The game still remains unfinished and its original source is no longer available to modify.
 It was later re-released on Steam as a free DLC for The Last Dogma.

 In October 2013, he made an extended version of Sacred Line in the form of a Graphic Adventure game.
 It was called Sacred Line Genesis and was developed for Sega Mega Drive / Genesis console exclusively.
 It was officially released on cartridges by Watermelon Corporation in February 2015, being the second professionally produced homebrew release after 2010 Pier Solar.